Neith: Symbolism

-In her usual representations, she is portrayed as a fierce deity, a woman wearing the Red Crown, occasionally holding or using the bow and arrow, in others, a harpoon.
-Neith also is a goddess of war and of hunting and that is the symbolism depicted most often.
-Her symbol was two arrows crossed over a shield.
-The hieroglyphs of her name usually are followed by a determinative containing the archery elements, with the shield symbol of the name being explained as either double bows (facing one another), intersected by two arrows (usually lashed to the bows), or, by other imagery associated with her worship.
+In her usual representations, she is portrayed as a fierce deity, a woman wearing the Red Crown, with a bow, occasionally holding or using two arrows.
+Her symbolism depicted most often is of a goddess of war and of hunting.
+According to Wilkinson, her hieroglyphic symbol consists of two bows crossed over a shield.
+The hieroglyphs of her name usually are followed by a determinative containing the archery elements.
+According to Fleming & Lothian, the symbol of her name is a shield symbol explained with either double bows (facing one another), intersected by two arrows (usually lashed to the bows), or, by other imagery associated with her worship.
+As she is connected with weaving, the symbol is sometimes suggested to be a shuttle.
+However, according to scholar Arthur Evans, the bow of Neith in her symbol represented two bows in a sheath, and it was "convincingly" explained over the shuttle hypothesis, by Egyptologist Margaret Murray.
+Further, in a research project assessing fidelity of unpainted hieroglyphic symbols with their polychrome hieroglyphic counterparts, scholar David Nunn found another object's virtually identically positioned right triangles "certainly difficult to see [...] as conical cakes[,]" though still positively identified the foreground object with the two bows as "a package[,]" concluding: "No conclusion can be reached as to [its] exact nature."
 Her symbol also identified the city of Sais.
 This symbol was displayed on top of her head in Egyptian art.
 In her form as a goddess of war, she was said to make the weapons of warriors and to guard their bodies when they died.

 As a deity, Neith is normally shown carrying the was scepter (symbol of rule and power) and the ankh (symbol of life).
-She is called such cosmic epithets as the "Cow of Heaven", a sky-goddess similar to Nut, and as the Great Flood, Mehet-Weret, as a cow who gives birth to the sun daily.
+She is associated with Mehet-Weret, as a cow who gives birth to the sun daily, whose name means "Great Flood."
 In these forms, she is associated with the creation of both the primeval time and the daily "re-creation".
-As protectress of the Royal House, she is represented as a uraeus, and functions with the fiery fury of the sun.
+As protectress of Ra or the king, she is represented as a uraeus.
 In time, this led to her being considered as the personification of the primordial waters of creation.

-Later, as religious practices evolved throughout the long history of their culture, ancient Egyptians began to note their deities in pairs, female and male.
-When that tradition arose, Neith was paired with Ptah-Nun.
-In the same manner, her personification as the primeval waters is Mehet-Weret, conceptualized as streaming water, related to another use of the verb sti, meaning 'to pour'.

 Neith is one of the most ancient deities associated with ancient Egyptian culture.
-Flinders Petrie (Diopolis Parva, 1901) noted the earliest depictions of her standards were known in predynastic periods, as can be seen from a representation of a barque bearing her crossed arrow standards in the Predynastic Period, as is displayed in the Ashmolean Museum, Oxford.
+Flinders Petrie noted the earliest depictions of her standards were known in predynastic periods, as can be seen from a representation of a barque bearing her crossed arrow standards in the Predynastic Period, as is displayed in the Ashmolean Museum, Oxford.